 There is no "night school" option for graduate studies at UIC.
 Due to the fact that our classes are offered throughout the day, studying exclusively at night is not possible.
-Additionally, due to the intensity of study, a part-time approach to the PhD is strongly advised against.
+Additionally, due to the intensity of study, a part-time approach to the PhD is strongly discouraged.
 Part-time study would also made an applicant ineligible for a teaching assistantship.

 Do I need to make an appointment with an advisor before I apply?